 Consider whether you prefer the matte finish of a cotton thread, the shine of a rayon thread or the glimmer of a metallic thread.
 Go with what you like, get the right needle for it, and give the thread a tryout.

-- When you put your new thread on the machine to test it, make sure your feed dogs are up so that the tension discs in your sewing machine are open.
-Lowering the presser foot engages or closes the tension discs.
-As you thread your sewing machine, notice the different places where thread must pass through or over a bar or between discs, all of these encounters create tension on the thread.
+- As you thread your sewing machine, notice the different places where thread must pass through or over a bar or between discs, all of these encounters create tension on the thread.

-- Put your test piece (a small quilt sandwich) on the machine, lower your tension (to begin with) and take some stitches.
+- Put your test piece (a small quilt sandwich) on the machine, lower the machine's tension (to begin with) and take a few stitches.
 Then adjust the tension upwards if you find that stitches are too loose.
 Ideally, your bobbin thread and top thread should meet in the middle of the layers.
+Learn more about sewing machine tension adjustments and troubleshooting.

 - If your top thread shows on the bottom of the quilt, your top tension is too loose.
 If your bobbin thread shows on the top of your quilt, your top tension is too tight.
 Keep testing and adjusting until you find the right balance.
-Make sure you are using the recommended bobbin thread for the quilting thread you are using.
-Thread makers usually give you that information with the thread or it can be found on their websites.
+Make sure you are using the recommended bobbin thread for the quilting thread -- manufacturers usually include that information with the thread or on their websites.

 Popular Brands of Thread